Obtaining Housing

 Check Out

-There are two "proper" check-out methods from which to choose: Express Check-out or Scheduled Check-out.
-All students must check-out by using one of these methods and follow the guidelines below to avoid administrative charges or fines:
+When a resident student is departing campus, there are two "proper" check-out methods from which to choose: Express Check-out or Scheduled Check-out.
+All students must check-out by using one of these methods and follow the guidelines below to avoid administrative charges or fines.
+Note: This does not apply to breaks (Thanksgiving, Winter, Spring) unless the student will not be returning to campus after the break.
+Break closing procedures will be publicized on the Residential Life Web page prior to each scheduled break.
+See Breaks for a brief overview of policy.

-• All Trash must be removed from the residence and placed in the proper receptacles or donated to Trash to Treasure*; if not, a minimum of $50.00 may be billed to the residents for removal of non-College furniture or trash.
+• All trash must be removed from the residence and placed in the proper receptacles or donated to Trash to Treasure* (*end of year only); if not, a minimum of $50.00 may be billed to the residents for removal of non-college furniture or trash.

 • The residence must be reasonably clean and the floor swept/mopped; if not, a minimum of $50.00 may be billed to the residents for excessive cleaning.